yashwanthguguloth24/Texmaker/README.md

 Assuming Texmaker is already installed.
-This repository has the commands to compile a tex file using taxmaker in terminal.
+This repository has the commands to compile a tex file using texmaker in terminal.

 First create a .tex file .
 Then open the terminal with the directory of .tex file